Theory 1

 and .
 The multinomial coefficient measures the number of ways to partition

-items into sets with sizes , respectively.
+items into subsets with sizes , respectively.

 Notice that